unionai/unionai-docs/source/user-guide/core-concepts/tasks/task-hardware-environment/customizing-task-resources.md

 Note that CPU and GPU allocations can be specified either as whole numbers or in millicores (`m`).
 For example, `cpu="2500m"` means two and a half CPU cores and `gpu="3000m"`, meaning three GPU cores.

+The type of ephemeral storage used depends on the node type and configuration you request from the Union team.
+By default, all nodes will use network-attached storage for ephemeral storage.
+However, if a node type has attached NVMe SSD storage, you can request that the Union team configure your cluster to use the attached NVMe ephemeral storage for that node type.

 The `requests` setting tells the system that the task requires _at least_ the resources specified and therefore the pod running this task should be scheduled only on a node that meets or exceeds the resource profile specified.

 The `limits` setting serves as a hard upper bound on the resource profile of nodes to be scheduled to run the task.